SomeRandomePersone/MyLeastFavrite-AtonumousSpecific/README.md

-# MyLeastFavrite-Red1
+# MyLeastFavrite-atonumous specific
-our teams code for being on the red teem and on the crater side of the lander
+our teams code for being on diferint spots and teams